 Charleston Artist Guild Gallery, 160 East Bay St., Charleston.
-Apr.
-1 - 30 - "Rolling Art," an exhibit featuring photos by Greenwood, SC, resident Paul Cuenin.
-A reception will be held on Apr.
-3, from 5-8pm.
-The exhibit will include many of Cuenin's large format canvas prints of lassic and sports cars.
-The pieces capture the beauty and style of the automobile from the artist's unique perspective.
 Ongoing - Featuring an exhibit of works by over 80 plus members of CAG who display a wealth of talent in different media including, oils, acrylics, pastels, watercolors, photography, printmaking & sculpture.
-The Gallerv is also home for the CAG office.
-Hours: Daily.
-11am-6pm.
+The Gallery is also home for the CAG office.
+Hours: Daily, 11am-6pm.
 Contact: 843/722-2454 or at (www. charlestonartistguild.com).